Contact Us(321) 841-8555

 If our team feels a cerclage is right for you, we will have a conversation, present all of the options and recommend the least invasive, best treatment plan for you.

-During a transvaginal cerclage, the weak cervix is sewn shut through the opening in the vagina.
-A transvaginal cerclage is the preferred and less invasive method, as there is no surgical incision required.
+During a transvaginal cerclage, the weakened cervix is stitched shut through the opening in the vagina.
+A transvaginal cerclage is the preferred and less invasive method since no abdominal surgical incision is needed.
 If the decision is made that a vaginal cerclage is right for you, your MFM provider will partner with the advanced OB-GYN hospitalist group at Orlando Health Winnie Palmer to perform and ensure a successful procedure.

 You may need to stay in the hospital for several hours for monitoring after the procedure but likely will return home the same day.
 You may have some mild cramping and light bleeding after cerclage.
 You can take Acetaminophen (Tylenol) to ease any pain or discomfort.
 These symptoms should go away after two to three days.